Configuring SMB file share destinations

 Memory Ceiling (GB)

-Tanium solutions, like Tanium™ Discover, Tanium™ Network Quarantine, and Tanium™ Integrity Monitor, can forward events to Connect as a data source.
+Tanium solutions, like Tanium™ Discover, Tanium™ Integrity Monitor, and Tanium™ Threat Response, can forward events to Connect as a data source.
 These events can then be used as a connection source in a connection and sent to any of the available connection destinations.
-For more information, see Tanium Discover User Guide: Configure event notifications and Tanium Network Quarantine User Guide: Configuring notifications.
+For more information, see Tanium Discover User Guide: Configure event notifications, Tanium Integrity Monitor User Guide: Sending events from basic monitors, and Tanium Threat Response User Guide: Exporting audit data.

 |Hide Errors||If the saved question returns an error, you can use the Hide Errors setting to prevent the error results from getting sent to the destination.|